AckerlyXu/heima/articles/backup/backup-try-azure-backup-in-10-mins.md

 <!-- Need to be updated according to the content in techContent \backup\backup-try-azure-backup-in-10-mins.md -->

-<properties
+---
-    pageTitle="Back up files and folders from Windows to Azure using the Resource Manager deployment model | Azure" description="Learn to backup Windows files and folders to Azure in a Resource Manager deployment." services="backup"
+title: Back up files and folders from Windows to Azure using the Resource Manager deployment model | Azure
-    documentationcenter=""
-    author="markgalioto"
-    manager="carmonm"
-    editor=""
+description: Learn to backup Windows files and folders to Azure in a Resource Manager deployment.
+services: backup
+documentationcenter: ''
+author: markgalioto
+manager: carmonm
+editor: ''
-    keywords="how to backup; how to back up; backup files and folders" />
+keywords: how to backup; how to back up; backup files and folders

-<tags
-    ms.assetid="5b15ebf1-2214-4722-b937-96e2be8872bb"
-    ms.service="backup"
-    ms.workload="storage-backup-recovery"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="hero-article"
-    ms.date="2/10/2017"
-    wacn.date=""
-    ms.author="markgal;" />
+ms.assetid: 5b15ebf1-2214-4722-b937-96e2be8872bb
+ms.service: backup
+ms.workload: storage-backup-recovery
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: hero-article
+ms.date: 2/10/2017
+wacn.date: ''
+ms.author: markgal;
+---

 # First look: back up files and folders in Resource Manager deployment
 This article explains how to back up your Windows Server (or Windows computer) files and folders to Azure using a Resource Manager deployment.
 It's a tutorial intended to walk you through the basics.
 If you want to get started using Azure Backup, you're in the right place.

-If you want to know more about Azure Backup, read this [overview](/documentation/articles/backup-introduction-to-azure-backup/).
+If you want to know more about Azure Backup, read this [overview](./backup-introduction-to-azure-backup.md).

 Backing up files and folders to Azure requires these activities: